SELF-TANNING TIPS FOR DRY SKIN

 HYDRATE, HYDRATE, HYDRATE

-“A few days before tanning dry skin, use a hydrating body wash daily, along with hydrating water-based body creams, paying extra attention to hands, elbows, knees and feet, where skin can be prone to dryness.”
+“A few days before tanning dry skin, use a hydrating body wash daily, along with hydrating water-based natural body creams, paying extra attention to hands, elbows, knees and feet, where skin can be prone to dryness.”

 BUY: Body Wash